egedursun/bimod-lab/README.md

 <br><br>

 - [ ] Refine ideas regarding the dashboard page & management.
-- [ ] **NEW FEATURE IDEA:** Simply entering a URL of an image to download it to a storage. + image retrieval from URL
 - [ ] **NEW FEATURE IDEA:** Discuss the "GitHub Repo Integration" and assistant interpretation module.
 - [ ] **NEW FEATURE IDEA:** Discuss ERP integration and assistant interpretation module.
 - [ ] **NEW FEATURE IDEA:** Discuss the Chrome Extension to automatically understand the web pages etc.